 How Internal Marketing Can Make A Difference

+Internal marketing becomes especially important when the public does not perceive differences in practitioner skill as significant.
+Internal marketing can also be beneficial and/or in an area saturated with other practitioners.
+For example, the world’s best heart transplant surgeon does not have to worry about his or her location, office dynamics or personality adversely affecting patients.
+A suburban podiatrist does need to worry about such things if surrounded by other DPMs, orthopedists, physical therapists and an ambulatory surgery center, all competing for the same patient base.
 One example of internal marketing through increased patient satisfaction occurred a few years ago.
 Some patients were concerned, perhaps subliminally or overtly, about contracting AIDS, hepatitis or the West Nile Virus in the DPM’s office.
 If staff is trained to point out the existing sterilization controls, how the office exceeds OSHA requirements and how meticulous you are, these patients relax.
 This “marketing” merely points out to the patient things you take for granted and removes a psychological barrier to full compliance.
 It is not bragging or manipulation.
 There is a remarkable positive cycle of benefits for everyone.
 There is no downside.
 Nobody is displeased to see you maintain a clean office.
 Today, one can accomplish the same thing with the HIPAA statutes given the heightened sensibility about patient confidentiality.

 Understand The Variables That Can Affect Patient Satisfaction